 Dark spots are a common, and usually unwelcome, sign of aging.
 Sometimes known as age spots or even liver spots, sun spots are harmless, but often embarrassing.
-Fortunately, dermatologists can provide hyperpigmentation treatment that reduces dark spots and restores the youthful appearance of the skin.
+Fortunately, dermatologists can provide hyperpigmentation treatment that reduces brown spots on the skin and restores the youthful appearance of the skin.

-Age spots typically appear as flat, brown areas of skin, but they can also appear as tan or black spots.
-These dark spots can vary in size but are larger than freckles.
+Age spots typically appear as flat, brown areas of skin, but they can also appear as black or dark spots.
+These brown spots can vary in size but are larger than freckles.
 While they can appear almost anywhere on the skin, they usually develop in areas most likely to be uncovered and therefore exposed to the sun, such as the face, shoulders, arms, and hands.
-Dark spots usually develop as a result of sun damage.
+Dark or brown spots usually develop as a result of sun damage.

 Ultraviolet (UV) light penetrates deep into the skin and triggers the production of melanin, which is a pigment that gives skin its color.
 Melanin also causes the skin to tan upon exposure to UV radiation in sunlight or tanning beds.
 Melanin protects the skin from burning.
 Overproduction of melanin can cause the pigment to clump and move upwards to the surface of the skin, resulting in a visible dark spot.